vtavarez/tweete/README.md

 ## Setup

 1. Head to [developer.twitter.com](https://developer.twitter.com/en/apply-for-access) and apply for twitter api access.
-2. Generate a `.env` file in the app root directory with your twitter api key and secret.
+2. Create a `.env` file in the app root directory with your twitter api key and secret.

 ```
 .env